ethbra/team-planetarium/materials/standup/Standup-2-4.md

 ### Work to be Done
 - Code review
-- Start working on the other unit tests
+- Work on the other unit tests